andresarroyobarea/CLL_project/metadata/README.md

-Clinical data was downloaded from ICGC data portal at different levels:
+Clinical RAW data was downloaded from ICGC data portal at different levels:

 **Donor data**